Tag: developer security

 • Security monitoring isn’t just for security teams—developers need visibility too.

-• Open source tools like Wazuh, OSSEC, and Zeek empower developers to take charge of security.
+• Open source tools like Wazuh, OSSEC, and Zeek help developers to take charge of security.

 • Start small, focus on actionable alerts, and secure your monitoring setup.